Hiking is an outdoor activity which consists of walking in natural environments, often on hiking trails.

 [edit]Mobile phones

-[edit]Part of the camping experience is to be away from screens, but a phone is an essential safety tool and can be handy for other uses.
+[edit]Part of the camping experience is to be away from screens, and keeping the phone off and packed away will help you immerse in the nature around you and get away from your everyday life.
+That said, a phone is also a valuable safety tool and can be handy for other uses.

-If you need to keep contact for meeting someone, it might pay to arrange that meeting somewhere where you don't miss each other because of lack of coverage or bad weather.
+If you need to meet someone along your hike, it makes sense to arrange that meeting somewhere where you don't miss each other because of lack of coverage or bad weather.
 A cabin with phone coverage would allow one party to wait for the other and be kept updated on their approach.
-If you need to climb a nearby hill to get text messages, you might still get enough information.
 Usually it suffices to know whether they'll arrive tonight, or whether you should wait, continue or go for another meeting place.
-Usually no need for real time communication, given that you have the mutual understanding.

 Most mobile phones aren't made for rough handling.
 Some don't handle moisture at all, some fail in cold temperatures, and you probably have cracked the screen of one.
 Even if yours is made to be tough, it might have its batteries go dead, you might drop it into a river or just lose it.
 A spare phone, charged, off and water-tightly packed, is a good backup.
 Depending on region, it might not need an SIM card for calling emergency services.